rilke1999/YaHSB/README.md

 The developed hardware and software are open and free to use.
 Possibly under the MIT public license?

 ## Team
 Appreciative and open minded.
+Building a small team would be great to complement our talents.

 ## Documentation
-GitHub (those unfamiliar with it will be taught, it's not rocket science).
+GitHub

 ## Language
 Depending on the team, English or German (thanks to AI, this is no longer a problem today).

+Device itself should be configurable.
+(Initial german / english / french)

-## PCB Layout
+## schematics and PCB Layout
 KiCAD 8
+- SMD were reasonable
+- TH where necessary
+- reusibility in othe project

 ## Mechanical CAD
 Freecad

 ## Basic Idea

 ```mermaid